-I am an Associate Research Scientist at the Planetary Science Institute (PSI).
+I am a Research Physical Scientist at the USGS Astrogeology Science Center, and part of the Planetary Geologic Mapping group.
 I completed my Ph.D. in Geology in May 2018 at the University of Colorado Boulder.
 For my dissertation research, I studied terrestrial hydrothermal sites in Costa Rica and Iceland as analogs for early Mars.
-In the planetary realm, besides geochemistry and astrobiology, I am also interested in physical volcanology, computer modeling of geologic processes, and geologic mapping across the solar system.
+Besides terrestrial analogs and geologic mapping, I am also interested in physical volcanology, computer modeling of geologic processes, remote sensing and GIS, and astrobiology.
 I have several years of teaching experience at the college level, and love working with students and seeing them grow as scientists – as future geologists, or simply informed members of society.

-Outside of work, I am an endurance athlete, and can most often be found enjoying the amazing trails and views that Colorado has to offer.
+Outside of work, I am an endurance athlete, and can most often be found enjoying the amazing trails and views that the west has to offer.